bywatersolutions/booknet_report/README.md

 From this point forward `SYSTEMCODE` will refer to your booknet system code, and `INSTANCE` will refer to your Koha instance name.

+NOTE: the reports and scripts are assumed to be running early in the morning on the day after the date range in the report.
+The 'date' mentioned in the report, as well as the embedded dates in the file names are _back dated by one day_.

 ## Setting up the reports

 Copy the contents of `branch_data_file.sql` and `lending_file.sql` into new SQL reports.
 Make sure that you note the report number for each report.